Theory of Communication Efficient Quantum Secret Sharing: Information theoretic model of CE-QTS

-With these notations, we can define the requirements of a quantum secret sharing scheme as quantum information theoretical constraints. \begin{definition} A quantum secret sharing scheme for an access structure $\Gamma$ is a quantum operation which encodes the quantum secret $\mathcal{S}$ into shares $S_1, S_2, \hdots, S_n$ where \begin{itemize} \item \textit{(Recoverability)} For every authorized set $A\in \Gamma$,
+With these conditions, the quantum information theoretic definition for a QSS scheme is given below. \begin{definition} A quantum secret sharing scheme for an access structure $\Gamma$ is a quantum operation which encodes the quantum secret $\mathcal{S}$ into shares $S_1, S_2, \hdots, S_n$ where \begin{itemize} \item \textit{(Recoverability)} For every authorized set $A\in \Gamma$,

 \item \textit{(Secrecy)} For every unauthorized set $B\notin\Gamma$,